raspberrypilearning/animated-story/en/step_2.md

 A collection of items is called an 'array'.

-The `bounceObserver` is set to observe when the first (in this case: the only) item in the `entries` array comes into the viewport.
+The `bounceObserver` is set to observe when the first (in this case: the only) target element in the `entries` array enters the viewport.

 When it does, the observer 'callback' outputs a message to the Console.